International Wire Transfer Fees & How to Avoid Them in 2026

 Fees applied on international SWIFT transfers

-You might find you’re better off choosing a specialist payment service like Wise.
+You might find you’re better off choosing a money transfer provider like Wise.
 That’s because specialist services have built their own payment networks to avoid SWIFT - and the fees which come along with it - to get your money moving faster and for a lower fee.

 Currency conversion fees